No more drunken sailors: Canadian Navy bans drinking at sea

 In July, Norman ordered the HMCS Whitehorse back to Canada from an exercise in the United States after three sailors were accused of sexual misconduct, shoplifting and drunkenness while the ship was in port.

-Norman said the Whitehorse affair and several other unspecified "questionable incidents" involving drunken sailors had hurt his confidence in crews' ability to drink responsibly and behave properly while ashore.
+Norman said the Whitehorse affair and several other unspecified "questionable incidents" involving drunken sailors meant he had "lost confidence in our collective ability as a navy to conduct ourselves appropriately ashore".

-"This is about a growing concern over a period of a couple of years where we had growing indicators of misconduct across the navy," he said.

-Norman expressed confidence the ban would not hurt morale, saying sailors would understand the need to clamp down.
-The navies of Britain, Australia and New Zealand have similar procedures on drink, he added.

 The new rules will still not be as tough as those in the United States, where all ships are dry.